failfa-st/fail5/README.md

 ![x-better-y ui](/public/x-better-y-ui.png)

-We AI generate funny tweets you can find on twitter:
+We use AI to generate funny tweets you can find on twitter:

 > [x better y](https://twitter.com/XbetterY)